nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 The implementation of the edit applicant feature uses the `EditApplicantCommand` class.
 A unique attribute for this class is that the user can simply edit any number of fields or attributes to a particular applicant, with at least 1 field being changed.

-The `EditApplicantCommand` method takes in a non-null index and non-null description of the target applicant with the help of the `EditApplicantDescriptor` class.
+The `EditApplicantCommand` method takes in an index and description of the target applicant with the help of the `EditApplicantDescriptor` class.
 It then checks if the input index is valid by comparing it to the size of the current applicant list in MTR, as well as ensuring it is a non-negative integer.
 It also has guard clauses verifying that the description has a valid `Title` which is a valid position title in the current `positionBook`.
 A final check is done to check that the applicant with the new description is not already existing in MTR.
 Once these criteria are met, the model then updates the target applicant with the new description via the